🇰🇷

 What taxes will I pay living in South Korea?

 South Korea uses a worldwide tax system.
 Capital gains are taxed at 10% (long-term) and dividends at 10%.
 There is no wealth tax.
 Tax residency kicks in after 183 days/year.
-A special regime (Foreign Engineer/Technician Tax Reduction) may offer reduced rates.
+A special regime (Flat Tax Rate for Foreign Workers) may offer reduced rates.

 Can I get a digital nomad visa in Seoul?